klushok-etv/schrodingers-lantern/README.md

  - async webserver
  - webinterface which makes requests to the esp server
  - api on the esp implements functionality

+ It is highly advised to test uploads on a separate esp32 board before uploading to the lantern.
+ The usb port and flash button are only accesible when the lantern is disassembled, any runtime errors which prevent the OTA upload handler to start will therefore completely block the lantern and require dissasembly to fix.

 ### SPIFFS
 There is a limit of 32 chars in total for filenames.
 One '\0' char is reserved for C string termination, so that leaves us with 31 usable characters.